GeorgeHernandez/GeorgeHernandez/Opinions.md

   - At least F1-F12, grouped in sets of 4.
   - Bonus keys like media keys should be above outside of the usual 104.
 A FN may be on the right but definitely not on the left.
   - Water resistant.
 A "water proof" claim is questionable.
   - Quieter keys preferred but not required.
-Quieter avoids distractions during meetings.
+Quieter avoids distractions during remote meetings, but lately microphones screen out the noise.
   - Large print preferred but not required.
   - To use a Windows keyboard on a Mac:
     - ALT works as OPTION ⌥
     - WIN ⊞ works as CMD ⌘
-  - FYI: The closest I've found: Azio KB505U or KB510W.
+  - FYI: The closest I've found:
+    - Azio KB505U or KB510W.
+    - FINEDAY Keyboard 2.0.

 ### 1.3.3.
 Good